Condition assessment practices to move to action

 Water mains often serve to failure, and failures on high-consequence water mains tend to capture headlines.
 Do you remember the last water main that excavated an intersection in a few minutes, flooded nearby businesses, and wiped out service for adjacent utilities?
 Who doesn’t?
 It’s hard to forget.

 Ewers Engineering implements a risk-based, systematic, and vendor-agnostic approach to condition assessment to minimize its impact on agency resources while getting the information needed to move to action.
-Client agencies have used us for staff extension approaches to leapfrog the important past the urgent, allowing them to:
+We set up programs, address specific projects, and work as staff extension to

 • Extend pipeline longevity by minimizing lifespan-shortening factors like hydrogen sulfide entrapment, transient pressure events, and out-of-range velocity and pressure operations